bjc01/3KFCN/README.md

-# 1KFCN
+# 3KFCN
-One Knob Fuzz Custom Noise
+Three Knob Fuzz Custom Noise

+based on classic one knob fuzz by Coloursound.